Yeashu/Cultivate-Focus/README.md

 `MONGODB_URI` must point to a MongoDB Atlas cluster or compatible instance.
 The connection is established lazily and cached across requests.

+`AUTH_SECRET` should be a long random string (e.g. output from `openssl rand -base64 32`) and is used by NextAuth to sign JWTs and sessions.

+## 🔐 Authentication Flow

+- Email/password accounts stored in MongoDB with bcrypt hashing.
+- Registration lives at `/register`, sign-in at `/login`.
+- Protected routes (`/`, `/timer`, `/tasks`, API endpoints) require authentication and automatically scope data to the signed-in user.
+- Session management powered by NextAuth credential provider with JWT strategy.

 ## 📚 Features

 - Focus Points system: log sessions tied to tasks, auto-earn points.
 - Animated focus/break timer with custom durations and mindful chime.
 - Task management: create, edit, complete, and track progress toward planned minutes.
-- Growth dashboard with weekly trend chart and plant-themed progress stages.
+- Growth dashboard with weekly trend chart and achievement stages.
 - Responsive, accessibility-conscious UI with calm emerald + amber palette and dark mode toggle.

 ## 🧪 Testing & Quality